daleonpz/Notes/fh-dortmund/02-IoT.md

     - A real-time system must response to an stimuli from the controlled object within an interval given by the environment
     - Hard real-time system: if the deadline is not met, it will have catastrophic consequences

+## CHECKPOINT
+- What is Internet of Things?
+- What is Edge Computing?
+- What are key drivers of Edge Computing?
+- What are common characteristics of embedded systems?
+- Describe the two types of discretization?
+How can they be implemented?
+- What are the elements of the embedded systems control loop?

 ## Embedded Systems Hardware
  - Input
     - Embedded systems hardware is frequently used in a loop (hardware in a loop)